SFTtech/kevin/doc/setup.md

 * Install `kevin` on a server
 * Create/edit `kevin.conf`, `falk.conf` and add a config for all your projects to be built
-* Set up a VM or container and add it to `falk.conf`
+* Set up a VM or container with active SSH and add it to `falk.conf`
 * Add `kevin-ci` as github webhook
 * Run `kevin` and `falk` (e.g. as `systemd` service)
 * Add the `kevinfile` control file to your project repo